Christine Stephens: Scholarship

 Stephen's current research is located at the intersection of health psychology and gerontology.
 Her scholarly work is presently focused on the requirements of the ageing population and the need to provide information for supportive social policy and practice.
 She has made a significant theoretical contribution to this area, along with colleague Mary Breheny, an associate professor at Massey University and member to the Health and Ageing Research Team.
 Together they have drawn on Amartya Sen's well-known capability approach to develop a nuanced theoretical framework that transcends a purely biomedical view by recognizing ideas of resilience, as well as the experiences of older people themselves in determining what it means to age well.

+Honours and awards

+In the 2024 King’s Birthday Honours, Stephens was appointed an Officer of the New Zealand Order of Merit, for services to health psychology and seniors.